GenAI Arena: An Open Evaluation Platform for Generative Models: Benchmarks and Results Discussion

 \subsection{Arena Leaderboard}

-We report our leaderboard at the time of paper writing in~\autoref{tab:leaderboard}.
-For image generation, we collected 4443 votes in total.
-The currently top-ranked models are Playground V2.5 and Playground V2.
-Both of the models are released by Playground.ai, which follows the same architecture as SDXL but is trained with a private dataset.
-In contrast, SDXL only ranks in the seventh position, lagging significantly behind.
+We report our leaderboard at the time of paper publishing in~\autoref{tab:leaderboard}.
+For image generation, we collected 6300 votes in total.
+The currently top-1 model is Playground V2.5, released by Playground.ai, which follows the same architecture as SDXL but is trained with a private dataset.
+In contrast, SDXL only ranks in the thirteenth position, lagging significantly behind.
 Such finding highlights the importance of the training dataset.
-Following the Playground models is StableCascade, which utilizes a highly efficient cascade architecture to lower the training cost.
+StableCascade is ranked in the sixth place in the leaderboard, which utilizes a highly efficient cascade architecture to lower the training cost.
 According to Würstchen~\cite{pernias2023wurstchen}, StableCascade only requires a 10\% training cost of SD-2.1, yet it can beat SDXL significantly on our leaderboard.
 This highlights the importance of the diffusion architecture to achieve strong performance.
-For image editing, a total of 1083 votes have been collected.
+For image editing, a total of 1154 votes have been collected.
 MagicBrush, InFEdit, CosXLEdit, and InstructPix2Pix ranked higher as they can perform localized editing on images.
 PNP preserves the structure with feature injections, thus limiting the edit variety.
 The older methods such as Prompt-to-Prompt, CycleDiffusion, SDEdit, and Pix2PixZero, frequently result in completely different images during editing despite the high-quality images, which explains the lower ranking of these models.
-For text-to-video, there is a total of 1568 votes.
-T2VTurbo leads with the highest Elo score, suggesting it is the most effective model.
-Close behind, StableVideoDiffusion ranks second.
-Following VideoCrafter2 and AnimateDiff have very close elo scores, showing nearly equivalent capabilities.
+For text-to-video, there is a total of 2024 votes.
+StableVideoDiffusion leads with the highest Elo score, suggesting it is the most effective model.
+Close behind, CogVideoX-2B ranks second.
+The following VideoCrafter2 and AnimateDiff have very close elo scores, showing nearly equivalent capabilities.
 LaVie, OpenSora, ModelScope, and AnimateDiff-Turbo follow with decreasing scores, indicating progressively lower performance.